 Research

-The FMA consists of two parts – the descriptions and the sources.
-The descriptions of each entry in the FMA refer to many different electronic formats including electronic scans, photographs, documents, portraits, engravings, presentations, and similar multimedia.
-Each description is supported by its source which typically includes the author, year, title, publisher, repository, call number and a link to where it can be accessed online if appropriate.
+The FMA consists of two parts – the Descriptions and the Sources.
+All of the items in the FMA have unique descriptions and access a variety of electronic formats including electronic scans, photographs, documents, portraits, engravings, presentations, and similar multimedia.

-The Fitzpatrick Multimedia Archive currently consists of 350 entries and will grow as new content is discovered and added.
-Additional documentation for the FMA includes an Installation Manual and User Manual.
-Both manuals are available on the Research tab of The Fitzpatrick - Mac Giolla Phádraig Clan Society website.
-The website also contains a complete catalogue of The Archive.
+The Fitzpatrick Multimedia Archive currently consists of 375 items and will grow as new content is discovered and added.
+To help you to get the most from this valuable resource, an Installation Manual and a User Manual are available on the Research tab of The Fitzpatrick - Mac Giolla Phádraig Clan Society website at Research – The Fitzpatrick – Mac Giolla Phádraig Clan Society (fitzpatricksociety.com).
+The website also contains a Full Catalogue of the items in the Archive.

 Referencing This Work:

-Zalewski, Steve & Fitzpatrick, Ronan (2021) Fitzpatrick Multimedia Archive: an electronic resource of the Manuscript, Family, and Published Sources for the Fitzpatrick Nation, Bend, Oregon : Upper Ossory Press, instructions for free download available at: https://fitzpatricksociety.com/research-2/.
+Zalewski, Steve & Fitzpatrick, Ronan (2023) Fitzpatrick Multimedia Archive V3.0: an electronic resource of the Manuscript, Family, and Published Sources for the Fitzpatrick Nation, Bend, Oregon : Upper Ossory Press, instructions for free download available at: https://fitzpatricksociety.

 Click to watch video on the FMA.